yuede/yuede.github.io/index.md

 ## News

 *Oct.
-2020*: Our paper on binary code vulnerability detection with differentiating source-binary code similarity, BugGraph, is accepted by ASIACCS'21.
+2020*: Our paper on binary code similarity detection for vulnerability identification, BugGraph, is accepted by ASIACCS'21.

 *June 2020*: Start working as a senior intern at Kryptowire Led by Prof. Angelos Stavrou from Virginia Tech.